IBM-MIL/android-splash-screen/README.md

 ### Introduction

-You may find yourself wanting to implement a splash screen for your Android app.
-Reasons for doing so include the visual appeal, to match an existing iOS version of your app, or to perform any necessary background work at start up.
+You may find yourself needing to implement a splash screen for your Android app.
+Reasons for doing so might include having to match an existing iOS design of your app, to perform any necessary background work at start up, or simply for the visual appeal that it provides.
 It should be noted that splash screens are certainly not required in your app.
 In fact, [some feel that they should be avoided entirely](http://cyrilmottier.com/2012/05/03/splash-screens-are-evil-dont-use-them/).
-Still, it is not uncommon to come across Android apps that utilize the notion of a splash screen.
+Still, it is not uncommon to come across Android apps that utilize a splash screen.

 This blog post provides a detailed outline for implementing a splash screen on Android.
 While the implementation is relatively straight forward, there are a few caveats that developers often overlook.
 We've also provided a working sample project that can be run on your device or emulator.

 ### The Basics

-Create an `Activity` named `SplashActivity` that extends `Activity` as opposed to `ActionBarActivity`.
+First, create an `Activity` named `SplashActivity`.

 **SplashActivity.java**
 ``` java